Background pattern

 • Fever

-• Sexual dysfunction such as decreased libido in men and women or erectile dysfunction in men.
+• Sexual dysfunction, such as decreased libido in men and women or erectile dysfunction in men.

-• Diabetes or worsening of diabetes, occasionally related to ketoacidosis (acetone in the blood and urine) or coma
+• Diabetes or worsening of diabetes, occasionally related to ketoacidosis (acetone in blood and urine) or coma

 • Muscle stiffness or spasms (including eye movements)